ooyala/hastur-c/README.md

 Labels
 ------

+Every Hastur message can have one or many attached labels.
+A few things (application name, process ID, thread ID) will be attached automatically to all messages sent, and other information may be sent in specific circumstances (e.g. process or library information).

-If you call the "_v" version of a function, such as hastur_gauge_v or hastur_event_v, you should include a timestamp parameter and label parameters in the call.
+To specify more labels, call the "_v" version of a function such as hastur_gauge_v or hastur_event_v.
+You should include a timestamp parameter and label parameters in the call.

+Example:

+    hastur_counter_v("my.counter", 2, HASTUR_NOW,
+                     HASTUR_INT_LABEL("mylabel", 7),
+                     HASTUR_DOUBLE_LABEL("alabel", 29.4),
+                     NULL);

 If you want the same behavior as the normal version, pass HASTUR_NOW for the timestamp and NULL instead of a list of labels.